-This report, prepared as of June 30, 2019 (the Measurement Date), presents information to assist KPERS in meeting the requirements of GASB 67 for fiscal year 2019.
-Much of the material provided in this report is based on the data, assumptions and results of the annual funding valuation of the System performed as of December 31, 2018 (the Valuation Date).
-The results of that valuation were detailed in a report dated July 9, 2019.
+This report, prepared as of June 30, 2020 (the Measurement Date), presents information to assist KPERS in meeting the requirements of GASB 67 for fiscal year 2020.
+Much of the material provided in this report is based on the data, assumptions and results of the annual funding valuation of the System performed as of December 31, 2019 (the Valuation Date) except a different discount rate (7.50% versus 7.75%) was used for GASB 67.
+The results of the funding valuation were detailed in a report dated July 15, 2020.